iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 ()01269―…♪ ！（）１２３４？ＫＴ～･
 ```

-Removing these characters is a simple matter of filtering the concatenated string for characters that are _not_ in this list.
+Removing these characters is a matter of filtering the concatenated string for characters that are _not_ in this list.

 ### Convert small kanas to their regular-sized counterparts